Einzigart/yolov11-object-detection-test/README.md

 - Videos: .mp4, .avi, .mov
 - Images: .jpg, .jpeg, .png
+- Webcam: Live feed from connected camera devices

 ## Customization

-You can modify the `detect_video.py` script to:
+You can modify the scripts to:
 - Change the confidence threshold (default: 0.25)
 - Use a different YOLO model
 - Customize the output file naming
-- Enable real-time display during processing (uncomment the cv2.imshow lines)
+- Enable/disable real-time display during processing